isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

     inheritance chain, they are applied - even if they are disabled in other places which would normally receive a higher priority.
-    For instance, if one of the flags is enabled in the global scope, but disabled at the subnet level, it will be enabled, disregarding the subnet-level setting.
+    For instance, if one of the flags is enabled in the global scope, but disabled at the subnet level, it is enabled, disregarding the subnet-level setting.

 .. note::